About Agspand’s Feedchar™

 Endophytes typically occur in phalaris, tall fescue grasses and perennial ryegrass.
 The shoots and flowers of endophyte-affected ryegrass in particular contain high levels of the Lolitrem B mycotoxin.
 Horse paddocks can be covered in these plants because often they have been overgrazed for years and receive little attention.
-In their battle for survival the remaining plants’ defence is to contain high levels of endophytes at the base-sheath of the plant (early spring and autumn), and also on the seed-heads in summer.
+In their battle for survival the remaining plants’ defence is to contain high levels of endophytes at the base-sheath of the plant in its new stages of growth (early spring and autumn), and also on the seed-heads in summer.

 When added as a feed supplement, Agspand’s Feedchar™ might assist animals with plant toxins and pathogens.
 Animals may show less physical discomfort and stress from plant toxicity.
 Testimonials from clients describe how Agspand’s Feedchar has supported their animals’ gut health, behaviour, body condition and immunity over the long term.

-Feedchar is mostly quality Australian-made charcoal and a percentage of mined clay, which contains a range of safe trace elements in small amounts such as magnesium, calcium, silicon, potassium, and sodium.
-Both charcoal and clay are natural and organic digestive aids and toxin binders that animals source for themselves in the wild to assist with acidosis (low pH) and plant-toxin effects.
+Feedchar is mostly Australian-made, feed-quality plant charcoal with a percentage of mined clay, which contains a range of safe trace elements in small amounts such as magnesium, calcium, silicon, potassium, and sodium.
+Both charcoal and clay are natural and organic gut balancers and toxin binders that animals source for themselves in the wild to assist with acidosis (low pH) and plant-toxin effects.
 The elemental breakdowns of charcoal and clay are freely available online.

 Agspand’s Feedchar is a Certified Allowed Input for Organic Farming in Australia, number SXC 19091.